 What happens after you type exploit?
 As noted in Braden Thomas’s article, in order to upload a malicious Mbean you have to host two resources - an MLet and a JAR.
 Since the remote JMX console doesn’t require credentials we can then “ask” the vCenter server to load our malicious payload by invoking a method called getMBeansFromURL.
 This method takes a string variable specifying a URL as its only argument.
 Once invoked getMBeansFromURL kindly requests our payload from our local server and loads it for use on the target.
 Then it’s just a matter of remotely triggering our payload which, in this case, Metasploit has stuffed into the JAR.
 If you decided to roll your own version of this exploit the steps are the same, and you can make the payload whatever you like.
 Ultimately it doesn’t matter though.
 We’ll come back to this.

-At this point you probably either have a shell, or if you’re like us the payload failed.
+At this point, you probably either have a shell or if you’re like us the payload failed.
 There’s a lot that could go wrong here.
 We made sure to test this out in a lab so we could troubleshoot any strange behavior, but ultimately we couldn’t narrow down exactly what was stopping our Metasploit payload from calling back.
-After some investigation we saw that Java was throwing an exception when the payload was triggered, but rather than dig through Metasploit payload code we ultimately wrote our own exploit.
-Which brings me to the main point of this article - we didn’t get a shell using the Metasploit module, but just attempting left a number of artifacts on the target system.
+After some investigation, we saw that Java was throwing an exception when the payload was triggered, but rather than dig through Metasploit payload code we ultimately wrote our own exploit.
+This brings me to the main point of this article - we didn’t get a shell using the Metasploit module but just attempting left a number of artifacts on the target system.

 JConsole before exploit attempt